T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Installation
 ============

-The following features are only tested on linux hosts:
+The following features are only tested / supported on linux hosts:

+* General: QFQ is coded to run on Linux hosts, preferable on Debian derivates like Ubuntu.
 * HTML to PDF conversion - command `wkhtmltopdf`.
 * Concatenation of PDF files - command `pdftk`.
 * Mime type detection for uploads - command `file`.

 .. _`preparation`: